Accessibility in UX Design

 Inclusive and Flexible User Options

-No user interacts with the web the same which means your site needs to cater to a myriad of preferences.
-As you’re building your site, ensure users can customize their experience by offering:
+No user interacts with the web the same way, so your site needs to cater to many preferences.
+As you’re building your site, ensure users can customize their experiences by offering:

 • Customizable theme, layout, text, and color options